rust-bitcoin/rust-bitcoin/docs/crypto.md

 #### `NetworkKind`

-Currently we are using `bitcoin::network::NetworkKind` in `PriviateKey`.
+Currently we are using `bitcoin::network::NetworkKind` in `PrivateKey`.

 - Used to get the first byte of WIF format
 - Passed to functions that create addresses e.g., `Address::p2pkh(key, network)`